A Look At Gingivitis And Periodontal Disease

 Periodontal disease is a condition in which the bone and surrounding structures are destroyed.
 Even though this form of mouth disease cannot be reversed, you can put a stop to it’s progression by going to your dentist on a regular basis and brushing your teeth a few times day.
 Periodontal disease is a serious condition, which is why you should always try to stop the progression or even better – never let your gums and teeth get this bad.

 If you don’t do something about the progression of periodontal disease, the condition will continue to get worse.
 During the early stages of the disease, you’ll notice that your gums appear to be bright red, and very sore.
 This is due to the plaque building up below the gum line.
 When left untreated, the plaque and tartar that is below the gums will continue to eat at the teeth.
+Find this

 Keep in mind that plaque doesn’t need to be visible or detected in order for periodontal disease to be diagnosed.
 To determine if you have periodontal disease, you’ll need to have your dentist examine you on a regular basis.
 Your dentist can perform tests on your gums and your teeth, to determine if you have it.
 If you do have periodontal disease, your dentist can tell you how to stop the progression and prevent things from getting any worse than they already are.